wvanderp/notes/projects/Nerdy Tourism/london.md

-bt tower
+BT tower

-the aminee swag shop and the boardgame shop
+The aminee swag shop and the boardgame shop

-the pc-bang
+The pc-bang

-grenage observitory also for the atomic clock
+Grenage observitory also for the atomic clock

-london natuarl history & london sciance musemum & british museum
+London natuarl history & london sciance musemum & british museum